-Recently, UC-KLEE [36] directly starts symbolic execution from a target function using lazy initialization [23].
-Through the manual analysis of the thousands of alarms, the authors of UC-KLEE detected 67 new bugs in BIND, openss1, Linux kernel and its true to false alarm ratio is 1:5.7 on average.
-We could not directly compare CONBRIO with UC-KLEE because UC-KLEE is not publicly available and all of BIND, openss1, and Linux kernel are too large (i.e. million lines of code).
+analysis of the thousands of alarms, the authors of UC-KLEE detected 67 new bugs in BIND, openss1, Linux kernel and its true to false alarm ratio is 1:5.7 on average.
+We could not directly compare CONBRIO with UC-KLEE because UC-KLEE is not publicly available and BIND, openss1, and Linux kernel (million lines of code) are too large to manually analyze alarms.